ElusiveFoxie/SpotifyLyrics/README.md

 # SpotifyLyrics

-Mobile Android application used to show lyrics to the currently listening song Apk file can be also downloaded from: https://elusivefox.net/spotifylyrics.apk
+Mobile Android application used to show lyrics to the currently listening song.

+Apk file can be also downloaded from: https://elusivefox.net/spotifylyrics.apk

 Usage: